eigmax/Ziren/docs/src/dev/precompiles.md

     /// Exits unconstrained mode.
     pub fn syscall_exit_unconstrained();

-    /// Defers the verification of a valid ZKM2 zkVM proof. pub fn syscall_verify_zkm_proof(vk_digest: &[u32; 8], pv_digest: &[u8; 32]);
+    /// Defers the verification of a valid zkMIPS zkVM proof. pub fn syscall_verify_zkm_proof(vk_digest: &[u32; 8], pv_digest: &[u8; 32]);

     /// Returns the length of the next element in the hint stream.